 In these situations, the therapist needs to turn to the baby and convince him or her that the “ghost” is not dangerous; nothing is broken.
 “Mummy has been sad but now she wants to help as best as she can”.
 Therefore, the therapist needs to convey to the child that nobody gains from avoiding his or her mother’s gaze.
 On the contrary, it only makes things worse.

-It might seem like magic that a therapist speaks with babies.
+It might seem like magic, or even weird, that a therapist speaks with babies.
 Let me, however, leave this page with a question and a recommendation.
 Question: if babies do not understand emotional communications, why on earth have parents spoken with their little ones, from time immemorial?
-Recommendation: under “Articles and films”, you can have a closer look on what this is all about.
+Recommendation: under “Read&Look”, you can have a closer look on what this is all about.